A couple of installments ago I commented on some of the seemingly irrational reactions that commonly guide investors’ decisions or feelings.

 In an investment course the professor made a comment that I still have very present.
 At that time Mexichem shares traded around 50 pesos and the professor said: “If an investor says: ‘I hold shares of Mexichem at 30 pesos (referring to the purchase price)’ he has it all wrong, we all have shares worth 50 pesos today, and with this information further decisions should be made.
 (Obviously disregarding any taxation implications).

 In this case, previous irrelevant information would be influencing the investment decision.
 If an action in the past was at 30 pesos, but today it is at 50, the decision to maintain or sell it should be independent.
-Probably increasing our position would be affected if you already have a relevant position, but the question at all times should be: what exposure do I want to have in this action in these prices, based on my expectations?
+Probably increasing our position would be affected if you already have a relevant position, but the question at all times should be: what exposure do I want to have in this stock at these prices, based on my expectations?

-Now, we have already seen how the road traveled, “from losing to winning” or vice versa, affects perception.
+Now, we have already seen how the road travelled, “from losing to winning” or vice versa, affects perception.
 We also saw how decisions can be biased if someone is already in the market (Endowment Effect), and finally, the impact of recent history.

 Let’s see a practical example.
 Towards the end of last year (December 12) the S&P index was around 2,660 points, by April 5, 2018, it closed at similar levels 2,665 points.